 Our modernization methodology has developed over the past several years through the completion of successful conversion projects.
 Senior members of our professional staff can perform both technical and business requirements analyses, prepare general and detail design documentation and develop project plans including milestones, staffing, deliverables, and schedules.
 The actual work can be performed at customer sites or on our premises, which has mainframe and client-server facilities for the use of our personnel.
-We currently are performing a modernization for a major government agency that has potential for additional work over the next year.

-Some of our potential clients require that the COBOL code be converted to JAVA or C# and in those cases we have formed an alliance with a company called Software Mining that has developed tools that can be used successfully to deliver readable and maintainable modern code.
-We have won our first contract this year with a local government with the expectation of additional work.
+Some of our potential clients require that the COBOL code be converted to JAVA or C# and in those cases we have formed an alliance with a company called Software Mining that has developed tools that can be used successfully to deliver readable and maintainable modern code In 2014, we successfully completed a contract with a local government agency using Software Mining tools.